The 8 Best Places to Buy Real Estate Leads in 2026

 • Third-party CRM integrations: ZPA integrates with multiple CRMs, including Top Producer, Follow Up Boss, and Lofty, allowing agents to manage and nurture leads seamlessly.

-• Training resources: ZPA provides training resources for agents, including courses and guides to enhance lead generation and client management skills.
+• Training resources: ZPA provides agents with courses and guides to enhance lead generation and client management skills.
 These resources help agents utilize Zillow’s tools effectively and improve business performance.

 A screenshot of Zillow Premier Agent's lead report page.